Non-amenability and visual Gromov hyperbolic spaces: Non-amenability and visual Gromov hyperbolic spaces

-\textbf{Abstract.} We prove that a uniformly coarsely proper hyperbolic cone over a bounded metric space consisting of a finite union of uniformly coarsely connected components each containing at least two points is non-amenable.
-We apply this to visual Gromov hyperbolic spaces and locally compact compactly generated hyperbolic groups. \\ \textbf{Mathematics subject classification (2000):} 53C23, 20F67 \\
+\textbf{Abstract.} We prove that a uniformly coarsely proper hyperbolic cone over a bounded metric space consisting of a finite union of uniformly coarsely connected components each containing at least two points is non-amenable and apply this to visual Gromov hyperbolic spaces. \\ \textbf{Mathematics subject classification (2000):} 53C23, 20F67 \\

 \textbf{Key words:} Hyperbolic spaces, isoperimetry, amenability. \\